Introducing Ratapiko Dorpers

 Also foot trimming should be banned.
 It just means more disappointed buyers who find their sheep have bad feet after a few months.

-I have attended and passed the junior Dorper judging course.
+In 2013 I attended and passed the junior Dorper judging course.
 I found it interesting but it confirmed my view the classing for bad overgrown feet is not tough enough for N.Z.conditions.
 Our policy is very simple.
 We only import semen from Australian Dorper and White Dorper studs who progeny test through Lambplan, and run their sheep under tough commercial conditions and do not feed meal.
 We, in turn, progeny test and eye muscle scan on SIL under strictly commercial conditions.
 13.50 stock units on steep hill country with 2000 ml a year rainfall.